Justin-Data/SQL-Retail-Sales-Data-Exploration/README.md

 # SQL-Sales-Data-Exploration
 Overview:

-Upon selecting a dataset from Tableau and researching common metrics used in the retail industry, a list of questions were developed to guide data exploration surrounding a retail store in SQL.
+Upon selecting a dataset from Tableau and researching metrics used in the retail industry, a list of questions were developed to guide data exploration surrounding a retail store in SQL.
 After utilizing a range of queries to investigate the data, Tableau was then used to visualize various findings and develop a multi-page dashboard.

 The data exploration in SQL can be viewed in 'Retail Sales Exploration.sql'
 The Tableau dashboard can be viewed below while the interactive version can be accessed through [Tableau Public](https://public.tableau.com/app/profile/justin.le.corre/viz/SuperstoreSalesDashboard_16878798683810/Dashboard1)